TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (6) thirty dollars ($30.00) for a hard copy of a license certificate (8 ½” x 11” size).

-F. Change of address or other contact information: a CNM shall report a change of any contact information to the department within 30 days of the change.
+G. Change of address or other contact information: a CNM shall submit a change of any contact information to the department’s electronic professional licensing management system within 30 days of the change.

 22.214.171.124 PRACTICE OF THE CERTIFIED NURSE-MIDWIFE: